Union of Concerned Scientists: History

 The Union of Concerned Scientists was founded in 1969 by faculty and students of the Massachusetts Institute of Technology.
 The organization's founding document says it was formed to "initiate a critical and continuing examination of governmental policy in areas where science and technology are of actual or potential significance" and to "devise means for turning research applications away from the present emphasis on military technology toward the solution of pressing environmental and social problems."
 The organization employs scientists, economists, and engineers engaged in environmental and security issues, as well as executive and support staff.

 One of the co-founders was physicist and Nobel laureate Henry Kendall, who served for many years as chairman of the board of UCS.

-In 1992, Kendall presided over the UCS-sponsored World Scientists' Warning to Humanity, which called for "fundamental change" to address a range of security and environmental issues.
+In 1992, Kendall presided over the World Scientists' Warning to Humanity, which called for "fundamental change" to address a range of security and environmental issues.
 The document was signed by 1700 scientists, including a majority of the Nobel prize winners in the sciences.